flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => 3
 ```

-Clearly, this isn't a function call!
+Clearly, this isn't a function call.
 There is no way possible for a
 function to "reach into" one of its operands and alter it.
 The
 difference is all in the way functions and macros are evaluated: